-Transparency in Qualitative Research: An Overview of Key Findings and Implications of the Deliberations
+Transparency in Qualitative Research: An Overview of Key Findings and Recommendations (Introduction to Working Paper Series: Qualitative Transparency Deliberations, Working Group Final Reports)

 Date Written: July 31, 2019